Tobacco use in South Africa

 Tobacco use among South Africans is fairly common, with a Statistics South Africa (Stats SA) census report released by the Department of Health in 2021 stating that 29.4% of the population used tobacco in some form.

-South Africa has strong anti-tobacco laws to protect the health of the general public.
-Under national law, the sale of tobacco to minors is not allowed, and the advertising and promotion of tobacco products anywhere is strictly prohibited.
+South Africa has strong anti-smoking laws to protect the health of the general public.
+It is against the law to sell tobacco to minors, and the advertising and promotion of tobacco products in any setting is strictly prohibited.
 Cigarette packaging features health warnings.
-Furthermore, smoking is prohibited in most indoor places, all partially-enclosed public spaces, as well as some outdoor areas, as well as anywhere where there are persons under the age of 18 present (including inside private vehicles).
+Smoking is prohibited in most indoor public places, all partially-enclosed public spaces, as well as some outdoor areas, and anywhere where there are persons under the age of eighteen years present (including inside private vehicles).

-There are strict penalties for both smokers and venue operators who violate the smoking laws, including fines of up to R50,000.
+There are strict penalties for anyone who violates the smoking laws, including fines of up to R50,000.
 South Africa has a national agency for tobacco control.
-The country also launched a free line (011 720 3145) for people to call for assistance with quitting smoking.
+The country also launched a free helpline (011 720 3145) for callers seeking assistance with quitting smoking.

-Additionally, cigarettes can only be sold in dedicated areas within stores, and many stores that do sell them do so behind the checkout counter, or at a separate tobacco counter.
-In keeping with the law, these sale areas do not feature advertising for tobacco-related products.
-Vending machines that sell tobacco products cannot be used to sell other products like snacks or beverages.
+Cigarettes may be sold only in designated areas within stores, and many stores that sell them do so behind a counter or at a separate designated tobacco counter.
+In accordance with the law, these sales areas do not display advertising for tobacco-related products.
+Vending machines that sell tobacco products may not be used to dispense other products, such as snacks or beverages.